 No High-Level Handle-Affordance Bias

-In contrast to what has previously been shown by Myachykov and colleagues (2013), in our study participants' eyes did not deviate towards the objects' handle at any point in time.
-The discrepancy between their and our results is best explained by the different analyses employed: whereas we looked at landing position, Myachykov and colleagues (2013) looked at 'proportional dwell time', which was calculated as the total fixation on a given area of interest (i.e., the handle versus the 'body' of the object) divided by the size of the area in pixels.
+In contrast to what was shown by Myachykov and colleagues (2013), in our study participants' eyes did not preferentially look at the objects' handle at any point in time.
+The discrepancy between their and our results is best explained by the different analyses conducted: whereas we focused on the saccades' landing positions, Myachykov and colleagues (2013) measured the 'proportional dwell time', or the total fixation on a given area of interest (i.e., the handle versus the 'body' of the object) divided by the size of the area in pixels.
 Their results showed that participants spent proportionally more time looking at objects' handles, as compared to objects' bodies.
 However, we believe that using proportional dwell times as a dependent measure is only sound when the objects' low-level properties, such as its CoG, are taken into account.
 Without doing so, an analysis such as the one carried out by Myachykov and colleagues (2013) may lead to the reported pattern of results even when handles and bodies were fixated to the same extent, simply because the bodies contained more pixels than the handles (which typically appears to be the case for action-related objects, see Methods Experiment 1).
 For example, when participants gazed 500 ms on an object's body, containing 100 pixels, and another 500 ms on the handle, containing only 10 pixels, proportional dwell time is longer on the latter than on the former area of interest.
-Interpreting this as evidence for the idea that objects' graspable parts automatically attract attention appears premature.
+Interpreting this as evidence for the idea that an object's graspable part automatically attracts attention appears premature.

 On a related note, we believe that our current results, and their discrepancy with previous findings (Myachykov et al., 2013), emphasize how important it is to take a stimulus' low-level features (e.g. CoG or saliency) into account.
 For example, in Experiment 1, we found opposite results for early initial landing positions depending on whether or not we corrected for the objects' CoG.
 Applying only one or the other analysis could have resulted in a striking, yet incorrect, conclusion: a bias towards the objects' handle (or towards its action-direction side, depending on the chosen reference point) at the earliest possible processing stage.
 Therefore, we believe that it should be a prerequisite for studies using real objects as stimuli to guarantee that a potential higher-level effect (e.g. an affordance effect) is not likely to be explained by the stimuli's low-level features.
 Such care should not only be taken when measuring bottom-up-driven oculomotor behavior, but also when measuring other cognitive processes, such as visuospatial attention.